 This course should is for all engineers and technologists who use decline curve analysis on a regular basis.
 It is also popular with other professionals, supervisors and managers who would like a short refresher course and overview of decline analysis methods, uses, misuses and pitfalls.

-1.6 CEUs (Continuing Education Units) awarded for this 2-Day course.
+1.6 CEUs (Continuing Education Units) are awarded for this 2-Day course.

-Brian Weatherill, PE is a petroleum engineering specialist with APA Petroleum Engineering and has more than 30 years of oilfield experience.
-Prior to becoming a consultant in 1998, Weatherill spent more than 20 years with Shell Canada, where he gained extensive experience in petroleum engineering, enhanced oil recovery, petroleum technology management and project management.
+Brian Weatherill, P.Eng., is a petroleum engineering specialist with APA Petroleum Engineering with more than 30 years of oilfield experience.
+Prior to becoming a consultant in 1998, Weatherill spent over 20 years with Shell Canada where he gained extensive experience in petroleum engineering, enhanced oil recovery, petroleum technology management and project management.
 Weatherill has also managed well stimulation operations for a privately-owned Canadian company.